Skip to product information

 ALL albums listed on our website are 100% brand new and sealed.
 We only sell vinyl, and no other format.
 We do not sell any used vinyl on our website.
 We also use industry-leading packaging to prevent damage during shipping.
 Shipping insurance is optional at checkout but is still highly recommended.
 Please Read our shipping and returns policy if you have any further questions.

 We work hard to keep as many albums in stock as we possibly can.
-However, if the desired item is currently out of stock, we will work hard to get more back in as soon as possible.
-We highly recommend joining the waitlist by entering your email address.
-By doing this, we can then email you the second the item is back in stock, before the general public.
-We will never spam your email or use it for any reason other than to notify you of this item being back in stock. :)Β
+However, if the desired item is currently out of stock, we highly recommend joining the waitlist by entering your email address or phone number on this page.
+By doing this, we can notify you the second the item is back in stock.
+We will never spam or sell your information. :)